ERP API: The Power Of An API-First Approach

 In the early 2000s, APIs became a popular way for companies to share data with third-party developers.
 This allowed companies to tap into new markets and create new revenue streams since one company could easily use the exposed API of another to improve the value of their service.

-Today, this technology is used by major tech companies such as Google, Amazon, Facebook, and Twitter to connect otherwise disparate systems by enabling real-time data sharing.
-As the world becomes more connected, the demand for APIs will only continue to grow.
+Today, this technology is used by major tech companies such as Google, Amazon, Facebook, and X (FKA Twitter) to connect otherwise disparate systems by enabling real-time data sharing.
+The demand for APIs will only grow as the world becomes more connected.

 APIs are integral to the function of digital services because they provide a central method by which you can access and utilize the full functionality of your applications.